ccxa/pocket-size-cryptographic-machine/README.md

 ### Introduction

-This is a simple cryptographic app powered by sha256 and python3 you can personalize its algorythms and encryption level easily!
+This is a simple cryptographic app powered by sha256 and python3 you can personalize its algorithms and encryption level easily!

 ### Installation